MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/audio-conferencing-in-office-365.md

  I **numeri di telefono dedicati** sono i numeri di telefono disponibili solo per gli utenti all'interno dell'organizzazione.
 Puoi modificare le lingue utilizzate quando un utente partecipa a una riunione tramite telefono chiamando uno di questi numeri.
 Sarà necessario avere un numero di telefono per questo tipo di servizio.

- **I numeri di telefono condivisi** sono i numeri di telefono che possono essere condivisi con altri microsoft 365 o Office 365.
+ **I numeri di telefono condivisi** sono i numeri di telefono che possono essere condivisi con altri microsoft 365.
 Non puoi modificare le lingue utilizzate quando un utente partecipa a una riunione tramite telefono chiamando uno di questi numeri.

 While the default audio conferencing number that is assigned to an organizer is only included in the meeting invite, a caller can use any of the phone numbers that are assigned to your conferencing bridge to join a meeting.
 The list of phone numbers that can be used to join a meeting is available using the **Find a local number** link that is included on every meeting invite.

-Per altre informazioni, vedere [Numeri di telefono per audioconferenze in Microsoft Teams](phone-numbers-for-audio-conferencing-in-teams.md) o [Numeri di telefono per audioconferenze in Skype for Business Online](/SkypeForBusiness/audio-conferencing-in-office-365/phone-numbers-for-audio-conferencing).
+Per ulteriori informazioni, vedere [Numeri di telefono per i servizi di audioconferenza in Microsoft Teams](phone-numbers-for-audio-conferencing-in-teams.md) .

 ## <a name="automatically-assigned-audio-conferencing-phone-numbers"></a>Assegnare automaticamente numeri di telefono per i servizi di audioconferenza